Table of Contents

 | Transparency | Limited | Fully auditable |

-One of the most powerful applications is in tokenized real-world assets.
+One of the largest growth areas for Smart Legal Contract Modules is tokenized real-world assets.

 No manual reconciliation.